hexbinoct/mdir/README.md

 		dev
 		bin

-you can run this app and pass the txt file, it will end up creating the following directory sturcture:
+you can run this app and pass the txt file like: dotnet mkdir.dll folders.txt

+it will end up creating the following directory sturcture:

     ├── one
     │   └── two
     └── three